ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if two irisImg records are present in the input
    * Retrieves the composite threshold level configured which is acceptable for a match
    * Validates if the composite match score is equal to greater than the composite threshold
-5. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
+6. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
-1. Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition).
 1. The system proceeds to execute compare against Iris threshold
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 1. Alerts and Warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx)

+Please refer to the [**Biometric Authentication services API**](ID-Authentication-APIs#authentication-service-public) for more details.

 [**Link to design**](/mosip/mosip/blob/master/docs/design/authentication/Bio_Auth_Request_REST_Service.md)